nateobray/IPP/README.md

 #
 ### Method `pausePrinter`
 [RFC 2911 3.2.7](https://tools.ietf.org/html/rfc2911#section-3.2.7): This _OPTIONAL_ operation allows a client to stop the Printer object from scheduling jobs on all its devices.
 Depending on implementation, the Pause-Printer operation MAY also stop the Printer from processing the current job or jobs.
-Any job that is currently being printed is either stopped as soon as the implementation permits
+Any job that is currently being printed is either stopped as soon as the implementation permits or is completed, depending on implementation.
+The Printer object MUST still accept create operations to create new jobs, but MUST prevent any jobs from entering the 'processing' state.

+_If the Pause-Printer operation is supported, then the Resume-Printer operation MUST be supported, and vice-versa._

 ###### Usage:
 ```PHP